derickschaefer/stcw-coverage-assistant/readme.txt

 2. Enable static site generation in Static Cache settings
 3. Browse your site normally - pages are cached as you visit them
 4. Check the Coverage Assistant dashboard to see progress
-5. Use the uncached content list to identify pages that need visiting
+5. Use the uncached content list to identify pages that need caching
-6. Click "Visit Now" buttons to generate static files immediately
+6. Click "Copy Link" buttons to copy URLs for manual visiting
+7. **NEW:** At 65% coverage, unlock the GUI crawler to batch-process remaining pages
+8. **Alternative:** Use `wp scw crawl-uncached` CLI command for fastest bulk caching

 == Installation ==